-Finding Your Perfect First Home
+Finding your First Home

 Before you begin your online home search, there are a few things you should know.
 Large national real estate websites may NOT be the best option for searching homes.
 First, they require your contact information and if you ever choose to be notified about a specific property, that information goes out to multiple agents.
 Those agents all pay for the lead and you are IT!
-That means you'll need to deal with hard sales tactics, probably from multiple agents.
-More importantly, the information on these sites and the listing statuses are not always accurate.
+That means you’ll need to deal with hard sales tactics, probably from multiple agents.
+Also, the information on these sites and the listing statuses are not always accurate.